-When we’ve first released Secure Comparator to use in our Themis crypto library and started talking about novel authentication concepts, we’ve encountered few common misconceptions and plenty of magical thinking about Zero Knowledge Proofs as a phenomenon.
-In this post, we’ll talk about some of them, tie ZKP authentication to traditional security models and help you understand better how authentication, in general, should work.
+When we’ve first released Secure Comparator to use in our Themis crypto library and started talking about novel authentication concepts, we’ve encountered a few common misconceptions and plenty of magical thinking about Zero-Knowledge Proofs as a phenomenon.
+In this post, we’ll talk about some of them, tie ZKP authentication to traditional security models, and help you gain a better understanding of how authentication, in general, should work.

 Understanding authentication and ZKP